b68h4/b68h4/README.md

 <div align="center">
     <h3>Hi there 👋</h3>
-    <h4>I'm a full-stack developer.
+    <h4>I'm a full-stack software developer.
 You can check my know-how here or contact me from social media profiles</h4>
 </div>
 <hr />